KyleKing/TeamBIKES/README.md

 ###### &nbsp;

-For additional information on our smartlock and system, please see our [complete thesis on the literature review, methodology, and design that went into developing the smartlock](https://www.gitbook.com/book/kyleking/gemstone-team-bikes-2016-thesis/details).
+For additional information on our smartlock and system, please see our [complete thesis](https://www.gitbook.com/book/kyleking/gemstone-team-bikes-2016-thesis/details) on the literature review, methodology, and design of the smartlock.

 # Business Concepts